 Historical Notes: When Jefferson arrived in Paris in early August 1784, he quickly set about acquiring necessary household items.
 Among his first purchases were two groups of "table furniture."
-On August 21 he recorded in his memorandum book, "Pd. [for] 1 doz. spoons and 12 silver forks" and "1 doz. tablespoons" at the same price.1 Although different silversmiths may each have supplied Jefferson with a dozen forks and spoons, the heavy tablespoons and four-tined table forks have matching handles in the common fiddle and thread pattern.
+On August 21 and 23 he recorded in his memorandum book, "Pd. for 12 spoons & 12 silver forks 600f," and "Pd. for 1. doz. silver forks 300f—1 doz. table spoons 300f."1 Although different silversmiths may each have supplied Jefferson with a dozen forks and spoons, the heavy tablespoons and four-tined table forks have matching handles in the common fiddle and thread pattern.
 Most of the extant pieces bear the mark of Parisian silversmith Louis-Julien Anthiaume, who specialized in making spoons and forks and whose mark was first cited in the Paris registry in 1779.2 The forks made by Anthiaume are slightly longer than the single fork by Pierre-Nicholas Sommé.

 According to a list written in 1788 or 1789, Jefferson included some of this flatware in his dinner canteen, the traveling box or boxes outfitted with all the accoutrements required for dining en route.
 The forks and spoons came to America with Jefferson's belongings and were in use at Monticello for the remainder of his life.
 Twenty-four silver forks and twenty French tablespoons appeared on Martha Jefferson Randolph's housewife list written about 1823; on her silver inventory of about 1833 she listed "24 forks" and "16 tablespoons (french)."3